 The amount of CO2 that any given woodland ‘sequesters’ and ‘sinks’ in this way can be measured scientifically.
 Likewise, the amount of CO2 produced by industry and households can be calculated.
-Using both estimates it’s possible to design a woodland creation scheme for an organization that wants to compensate the environment for its unavoidable emissions using the pollution-cleansing power of trees.
+Using both estimates it’s possible to design a woodland creation scheme for an organisation that wants to compensate the environment for its unavoidable emissions using the pollution-cleansing power of trees.

-Voluntary action of this type is commendible but one cannot use it as a ticket for lax or irresponsible behaviour - partners need to be working on reducing their emissions before they 'offset' the remainder.Additional benefits of forestry
+Voluntary action of this type is commendible but it cannot be used as a ticket for lax or irresponsible behaviour - partners need to be working on reducing their emissions before they 'offset' the remainder.